insure logo

 Which Utah ZIP codes are most expensive for car insurance?

-Our data shows that West Valley City is the most expensive area for coverage with an average premium of $2,179 a year.
+Our data shows that the West Valley City area came out as the most expensive with an average annual premium of $2,179.
+Kearns was No. 2 and Magna was No. 3.

 Here are the most expensive ZIP codes in Utah for car insurance: